Hurricane Nate threatens New Orleans, Gulf Coast

 New Orleans braces for impact

 First responders, sewer workers and residents are preparing for flooding in New Orleans, which was devastated 12 years ago by Hurricane Katrina.
-The storm is expected to make landfall in the close vicinity of New Orleans by Sunday.
+The storm is expected to make landfall in the close vicinity of New Orleans by early Sunday.

 Nate could drop 3 to 6 inches of rain, with 10 inches possible in some areas, from the central Gulf Coast north through Tennessee and the southern Appalachians through the weekend, possibly spawning flash floods, the hurricane center said.